Physical address on the resume?

 There are opinions that say you should include your physical address on the resume.
 I think some of this comes from the following:

-- Hiring managers are “used to seeing this format”.
-(A format of an era pre internet.
-This is after all the way we have written resume’s for the last 50 years!)
+- This is the way our parents were taught to write their resumes.
+A generation ago, this is the format that hiring managers were used to and a format of an era pre-internet.
+This is after all the way we have written resume’s for the last 50 years!

 - Federal and Government jobs require an address.

-- Without the physical address on the resume, some hiring managers will wonder if you live close enough to the company of interest.
-Relocation and the commute become concerns.
+- If you put your address on the resume and live out of the local area of the hiring company some hiring managers will wonder if you live close enough to the company of interest.
+Your commute and possible relocation costs become concerns when you live out of state.

 I can understand and live with the first 2 bullet points.
 1. There are traditional old school companies with old school managers so give these folks what they want.
 2. Usually Federal and Government applications require an address.
 Here is my logic on the third and most important bullet.

 If your resume is a PERFECT fit for the job description, I won’t just think about calling you, I WILL CALL YOU.
-If you look like a perfect match to to our job description, I am going to call you whether your address is listed or not, whether you are local or not.
+If you look like a perfect match to to our job description, I am going to call you whether your address is listed or not.
+If you are the perfect match, even without your address, I AM GOING TO CALL YOU!
 Perfect match doesn’t mean that you the applicant think “hey, I can do that job”.
 Perfect match means:

 you fulfill all the bullet points listed on the job description AND all the unlisted bullet points in the hiring managers mind.
 If you live in the Continental United States, I am going to reach out.

 Most resumes (99.5%) look like a decent (not a great and not a perfect) fit for the job.
 If you are ONLY a decent fit and your physical address says you are out of the local area, I am going to think twice about calling you.
-Although the hiring manager may want to go through the relocation / commute game, they aren’t going to have to do any of the work.
-Relocation falls on HR.
-In the case of any negative fall out from a relocation, HR will be the one doning the HazMat suit.
+Although the hiring manager may want to go through the relocation / commute game, they aren’t going to have to do any of the work that comes with a relo.
+Relo doesn’t fall on the hiring manager, it falls on HR.
+In the case of any negative fall out from a relocation, HR will be the one donning the HazMat suit.
 At the end of the day, an “average looking resume” is probably not going to go the distance on the interview loop and isn’t going to be a home run employee.
 Yes, you can probably do the job, but I can get people who can “do the job” locally.
 If I am going to worry about a long commute or a relocation, I want someone who will ROCK the job.
 My best shot with that is with the perfect resume listed above.

 On the other hand:

 If you look like a decent (but not perfect) fit for the job, and there is no address, I am probably going to call.
 I may be thinking in the back of my mind “where does this person live?” but I am going to reach out.
 An address listing you outside of the local area will increase the odds of me hemming and hawing.
-But if your OUT OF THE LOCAL AREA address is absent. . .
+But if your OUT OF THE LOCAL AREA and your address is absent. . .
 I will probably reach out so I can find out.
 Emails are fast and cheap.
 Leaving a voice mail costs nothing.
 The long distance charges from Ma Bell of yesteryear do not come into question.
 This is a subtle difference, but it is enough to knock you out of the running and your goal is to get a call back so you can sell yourself.
+You don’t want to knock yourself out of the running before we get a chance to see if you are a fit.
+You want the opportunity to prove you are fit and we can worry about commute and relocation later.

 Your address will probably take up two separate lines on your resume, maybe three.
 Not only is this info taking up valuable space, that useless information is taking up valuable real estate “above the fold” on your resume.
 These valuable lines should be used to list your branding statement or accomplishments.